bzm3r/transpose-timing-tests/POST.md

 2. it can be difficult to write subgroup kernels for Intel, since it is not easy to force a particular subgroup size, and for some reason, hybrid approaches seem to have poor performance;
 3. if you're writing kernels using HLSL (as we are, for piet-dx12), then you may be missing the subgroup intrinsics necessary for a performant implementation of your kernel.

 Even though the subgroup approach can provide wins, there are caveats, while the threadgroup approach is easy to use, portable and reliable.
 So, if performance matters, and you are only supporting a narrow set of hardware, the subgroup approach may well be the easy choice.
-Finally, we have identified two questions we'd really like to know the answer to:

-* why does the hybrid approach have poor performance vs. the pure threadgroup approach on Intel devices?
-* why does AMD's threadgroup shared memory seem to be as performant as thread registers?
+Finally, we some our observations are mysterious to us.
+These are marked with `Mystery:` (CTRL+F for it).
+If you think you can shed light on these mysteries, we'd love to hear!